Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Introduction

 Different from traditional optimization-based methods\cite{bogo2016smplify, thomas2018joint, renshu2022unsupervised, muller2021SMPLify-XMC}, which include various kinematic constraints, the diffusion model denoises the output from the optimization pipeline iteratively to ensure optimized poses following human body constraints.
-Meanwhile, poses are optimized to also minimize 2D keypoint re-projection errors with a simple yet effective optimization pipeline.
+Meanwhile, poses are optimized by minimizing 2D keypoint re-projection errors with a simple yet effective optimization pipeline.
 Thus, ZeDO is able to estimate 3D human poses without training on any 2D-3D or image-3D pairs.
-Our contributions are as follows: \begin{itemize} \item The proposed ZeDO pipeline is a Zero-shot 3D Human Pose Estimation pipeline, which leverages a pre-trained diffusion-based 3D human pose generation model to optimize target 3D poses in the loop. \item Compared with other generation and denoising tasks, we take the diffusion model back to optimization by combining a simple 3D HPE optimization pipeline with a pre-trained diffusion-based 3D human pose generation model. \item ZeDO achieves state-of-the-art zero-shot 3D HPE performance on Human3.6M, 3DHP, and 3DPW datasets, even on cross-dataset evaluation. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item The proposed ZeDO pipeline is a Zero-Shot 3D Human Pose Estimation pipeline, which leverages a pre-trained diffusion-based 3D human pose generation model to optimize target 3D poses in the loop during the inference time. \item Compared with other generation and denoising tasks, we take the diffusion model as an optimization tool by combining a simple 3D HPE optimization pipeline with a pre-trained diffusion-based 3D human pose generation model. \item ZeDO achieves state-of-the-art zero-shot 3D HPE performance on Human3.6M, 3DHP, and 3DPW datasets, even on cross-dataset evaluation. \end{itemize}

 In Sec~\ref{sec:related}, we will discuss related works in 3D HPE, including optimization-based and learning-based methods.
 In Sec~\ref{sec:method}, details of our backbone architecture and optimization pipeline are addressed.
-Experimental results are presented in Sec~\ref{sec:exp}, and the ablation study will be discussed in Sec~\ref{sec:discuss}.
+Experimental results are presented in Sec~\ref{sec:exp}, and the ablation studies will be discussed in Sec~\ref{sec:discuss}.
 At last, there are conclusions in Sec~\ref{sec:conclusion}.